brucewu16899/docker/containers/mylamp3/README.md

 MySQL, apache and phpMyAdmin container
 ====================================

-MySQL, PHP on apache where PHP versions are managed using phpfarm.
-FastCGI is used in apache instead of mod_php.
-The PHP version is easily changed in the Dockerfile.
+Manage PHP versions with phpfarm.
+Update the `Dockerfile` with the desired version.

 Build the container: `docker build --rm .`